suborbital/se2-go/README.md

 go get github.com/suborbital/se2-go@latest
 ```

 Every operation with Compute is done with a `se2.Client`.
-Here's a simple example that fetches exisiting Modules for a user and namespace.
+Here's a simple example that fetches exisiting Plugins for a user and namespace.

 ```go
 package main